Twitter API Alternative

 search_tweets

-Tweet search for trend, topic, and mention discovery
+Tweet search for monitoring, research, and discovery

 get_user_by_username

-User lookup for account research and enrichment
+User lookup for enrichment and source context

 get_user_tweets